Parking at Surrey Sports Park

-In addition to the ANPR system, we will be deploying Horizon parking staff into the car park at known busy periods to ensure that cars are parked in allocated parking spaces.
+In addition to the ANPR system, we employ Horizon parking staff in the car park at known busy periods to ensure that cars are parked in allocated parking spaces.
 This is in response to cars that have frequently been seen on double yellow lines, in disabled bays with no valid badge, in the drop off bay and in the coach park.

 A Parking Charge Notice (PCN) of £70 will be issued where vehicle users;